rabbitmq/chef-cookbook/README.md

 ## Recipes

 ### default

-Installs `rabbitmq-server` from RabbitMQ.com via direct download of the installation package or using the distribution version.
-Depending on your distribution, the provided version may be quite old so they are disabled by default.
+Installs `rabbitmq-server` via direct download (from Bintray or GitHub, depending on the version) of the installation package or using the distribution version.
+Depending on your distribution, the provided version may be quite old so direct download is the default option.

 If you want to use the distro version, set the attribute `['rabbitmq']['use_distro_version']` to `true`.
-You may override the download URL attribute `['rabbitmq']['package']` if you wish to use a local mirror.

 The cluster recipe is now combined with the default and will now auto-cluster.
 Set the `['rabbitmq']['clustering']['enable']` attribute to `true`, `['rabbitmq']['clustering']['cluster_disk_nodes']` array of `node@host` strings that describe which you want to be disk nodes and then set an alphanumeric string for the `erlang_cookie`.